-The complaint officer must aim to resolve:

-- The customer complaint within 30 work days, where possible and where complaints are not able to be addressed immediately.
-If these timeframes cannot be met, the complaint officer should contact the complainant to advise them of a new expected timeframe and a contact officer. - Complaints involving privacy issues, within 45 work days.
+The complaint officer must aim to resolve the customer complaint within 30 business days, where possible and where complaints are not able to be addressed immediately.
+If these timeframes cannot be met, the complaint officer should contact the complainant to advise them of a new expected timeframe and a contact officer.